rouplex/rouplex-deployment-service/README.md

 available on a cluster level, where the deployment service can be taking out or replace hosts that fail reporting their state for example.

+This first implementation provides the basic functionality and is not high availability.
+Requests are fulfilled by a single running instance, and all could be lost if that instance goes down for some reason.
+The upcoming implementation is addressing this as well as high availablity via the use of (SWF) workflows.

 # Description #
 This project is managed using maven and is composed of a few modules which follow the Rouplex model.